If I could describe you with two words they would most likely be: EXTREMELY CONCERNED

 "While you might think this goes without saying, it deserves to be said.
 People are at different places in their life and in business.
 In no situation do we assume we know.
 We ask a lot of questions to best understand each client and we show respect to them at all times.
 We never practice situational respect.
 That's simply wrong!"

 The Smart Guides (a.k.a., TSG) was established in January of 2011.
 During it's initial stages, the company was focused on helping small businesses create business and marketing strategies and additional services creating online sales funnels.
 In early 2013, the business strategy services demand led a shift in the company focus to solely business strategy and operations.
-TSG implements common goal strategies for private professional practice owners and professional real estate investment companies with employees ranging from 2 to 100.
+TSG implements common goal strategies for private professional practice owners with employees ranging from 2 to 100.
 Today, TSG focuses heavily on the Practice Management System designed specifically for Professional Practice Owners wanting more from their businesses.

-Our team consists of business strategists, process modeling experts, process improvement experts, transcribers, and graphic designers.
+Our team consists of business strategists, system implementors, process modeling experts, and graphic designers.
 TSG is highly skilled at adding the necessary resources needed to complete any implementation and/or facilitation service undertaken.
-No job is too big or too small.

 FRANK CURTIN has been involved in the financial lives of others since he was 10 years old.
 Working with his father, a professional financial and tax consultant, Frank was doing tax returns at the early age of 12 and was involved with financial modeling of businesses since he was 17.
-Frank has worked as a project manager for environmental consulting firms, a supply chain management consultant for IBM Global Services (5 years of business process transformation), and now helps small businesses with their business strategies, business process modeling and re-engineering, business requirements, as well as full implementation and facilitation services.
+Frank has worked as a project manager for environmental consulting firms, a supply chain management consultant for IBM Global Services (5 years of business process transformation), and now helps private practice owners with their business strategies and systems, as well as full implementation and facilitation services.

 Frank earned his Master of Business Administration from The Ohio State University, his Graduate Certificate in Administration and Management from Harvard University, and his Bachelor of Science from Kent State University.
 Utilizing his 30+ years of business experience, Frank is pleased to offer the benefit of his knowledge in an easy to understand format for any entity desiring better outcomes, higher margins, or complete turnarounds.
 Frank’s aptitude for solving problems is always at work.
 His joy in life comes from assisting others to gain control over their lives so that they may have a balance of health, wealth and happiness.
 After all, it’s the small businesses that will enable America to restore herself to prosperity once again.